• Home

 Yet her vote counts for just as much as her son’s with all his reasoned arguments.
 That’s how democracy works.

-But have you heard of a book called In the Wet by Nevil Schute?
-It was written in 1953, soon after Schute emigrated to Australia, in disgust at the post-war Labour government.
+But have you heard of a book called In the Wet by Nevil Shute?
+It was written in 1953, soon after Shute emigrated to Australia, in disgust at the post-war Labour government.
 It imagines an England that remained Socialist for the next thirty years and is set in a hypothetical 1983.

 Rationing is still in force, the Unions run the country, tax rates are sky-high and most of the brightest and best (like the author) have emigrated to the Commonwealth.